Malle: 16th to 18th century

 Almost continuously the Campine villages were plundered and besieged; foreign troops caused severe havoc, and also brought with them diseases like the Bubonic plague.
 Oostmalle suffered most from the plague between 1575 and 1605.

 In 1542, during the wars of Charles of Guelders against Charles V, Oostmalle and Renesse Castle were destroyed by the troops of Maarten van Rossum.
 The entire region suffered severely during the Eighty Years War, between the Protestant north of the Low Countries and the Spanish-controlled Southern Netherlands.

-During the eighties of the 16th century, only 23 families survived in Westmalle and they had to hide for four years at Westmalle Castle because of the Spanish troops, who were ravaging the region.
+During the 1580s, only 23 families survived in Westmalle and they had to hide for four years at Westmalle Castle because of the Spanish troops, who were ravaging the region.
 During the 17th century the region suffered from several attacks from the Dutch Republic.
 Around 1620, Croatian (In old Flemish: Krawaten) soldiers of the Spanish army occupied Malle.
 In 1626 a Chapel of Saint Anthony was built in Salphen for people from Oostmalle who fled their village to escape the plague.
 At the end of the 17th century, during the Dutch War (1672–1678) Westmalle was almost entirely burned to ashes.

 At the start of the 18th century, the region suffered during the War of the Spanish Succession when French troops occupied Malle in 1703.
 Following the French Revolutionary Wars the Austrian Netherlands were invaded and annexed by the First French Republic in 1792.
 Shortly after the invasion of the French army, an epidemic of dysentery hit Malle.